golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

     :::tip

-    There are ways to reuse the module tokens and change the log levels at run time (and much more) but that is beyond the scope of this training so please see the [Zephyr Logging
+    There are ways to reuse the module tokens and change the log levels at run time (and much more) but that is beyond the scope of this training.
+See the [Zephyr Logging
     Docs](https://docs.zephyrproject.org/latest/services/logging/index.html) for
-    more.
+    more info on how to configure the logging service.

     :::
 3. Save your `main.c` file